ValleyAudio/ValleyRackFree/README.md

 Plateau is an implementation of the Dattorro (1997) plate reverb algorithm, with CV control over practically every section of the reverberator.

+The reverberator is split into 4 sections:
+    Input Equaliser -> Input Diffuser -> Reverb Equaliser -> Reverb "Tank"

+The white knobs control the dry and wet ratio of the effect, whilst the predelay delays the signal by upto 500ms before it enters the reverberator.

+Both equaliser sections (represented by the green knobs) sculpt the tone of the reverb, removing either low or high end from the signal.
+The reverb equaliser in particular allows the frequency response of the reverberant signal to evolve over time, either slowly damping the high end to create a natural decay, or by quickly removing the low end to create interesting "dub reggae" effects.

+The blue knobs control the reverb tank:
+* "Size"" manipulates the overall length of the reverb, and determines how much delay there is between a signal entering and leaving the tank.
+* "Diffusion" controls how smeared and reverberant the signal becomes over time.
+0% diffusion means the signal will flutter rather than reverberate.
+* "Decay" sets how much the signal will decay over time.
+Fully clockwise means the signal will take a long to disappear.

+The red knobs control the LFOs that modulate the delay lines in the reverb tank:
+* "Rate" sets the speed that the delay lines will be modulated at.
+* "Shape" controls the shape of the LFOs.
+In the middle position the shape is a symmetrical triangle, whilst either extreme will be a falling or rising ramp.
+* "Depth" determines how far the delay lines in the tank will be modulated.
+Slight modulation creates a pleasant diffusion effect that prevents ringing from building up, whilst deep modulation creates a chaotic, pitch shifting effect.

+Finally, there are five buttons dotted around the panel:
+* "Tuned Mode" sets the all-pass filters to have a short, tuneable delay time, allowing you to 'play' the reverb like an instrument.
+The size input becomes 1V/Oct, although by default the tuning inverted.
+The size attenuverter can be set to fully anti-clockwise to restore normal tuning behaviour.
+* "Diffuse Input" enables / disables the input diffuser section.
+This is particularly useful in tuned mode where the diffuser normally blurs the inputs signal.
+Bypassing it results in a sharper, more precise sound.
+* "Hold" causes the reverb to be held indefinitely, where decay is set to 100% and the equalisers are bypassed.
+* "Tog." sets if the hold switch is momentary or toggle.
+* "Clear" purges the entire reverb, which is very handy if things get out of hand, although it can be used to great musical effect.

 ## Todo
 * Develop more modules ;)